Italy 2021 "Treasures of the Alta Murgia National Park"

 Altamura Man in philately.
 This compilation of Altamura Man in philately was created by Peter Brandhuber, who kindly shared it with this site.

 Altamura Man’s skull was remarkably well preserved.
 It is encased in a thick layer of calcite, where the calcite was precipitated as “cave popcorn”.
-The sample was left in situ in order to avoid damaging it.
+The sample was left in situ to avoid damaging it.
 Research on the skull was done during the following 20 years based on documenting the specimen on-site.
 Without access to techniques available in the lab, the experts who studied the specimen were reluctant to agree on a conclusive age or even what species it belong to.

 After a fragment of the right scapula (shoulder blade) was retrieved, it was taken into the lab where a variety of analyses were done on it.
 The calcite cements were age dated, suggesting an age between 128,000 and 187,000 years ago.
-DNA was sampled from the scapula and paleogenetic analyses was done – this work confirmed that the bone had neanderthal genetic markers.
-This work which was published in 2015 in the Journal of Human Evolution records what is still the oldest known sample of neanderthal DNA to have been successfully sequenced.
+DNA was sampled from the scapula and paleogenetic analyses were done – this work confirmed that the bone had neanderthal genetic markers.
+This work, which was published in 2015 in the Journal of Human Evolution records what is still the oldest known sample of neanderthal DNA to have been successfully sequenced.
 The skull is also one of the most complete skulls known from the Paleolithic of Europe – as “even the bones inside the nose are still there”.

 Altamura Man is one of the most complete Paleolithic skeletons ever to be discovered in Europe as "even the bones inside the nose are still there" and as of 2016 it represents the oldest sample of Neanderthal DNA to have been sequenced successfully.